joshbduncan/AiCommandPalette/README.md

 If there are any Actions, built-in Menu Commands, or built-in Tools you don't want to see in Ai Command Palette you can easily hide them.
 Note, they will not be deleted, just hidden from the search results.

+> [!TIP]
-❓ **Need to hide a bunch of commands?** Multiple selections are allowed using your standard OS multiple selection tools.
+> **Need to hide a bunch of commands?** Multiple selections are allowed using your standard OS multiple selection tools.

+> [!TIP]
-❓ **Accidentally hide a command you didn't mean to?** To reveal any hidden commands, just use the "Reveal Commands..." function of Ai Command Palette.
+> **Accidentally hide a command you didn't mean to?** To reveal any hidden commands, just use the "Reveal Commands..." function of Ai Command Palette.

 ### Reveal Preferences File

 All of your Ai Command Palette settings are saved on your system to a "json-like" preferences file.
 This includes any Scripts you load, Workflows you create, and Commands you have hidden.
 This command simply "reveals" your preferences file on your system.

+> [!CAUTION]
-⚠️ I would not recommend directly editing the file unless you know exactly what you are going.
+> I would not recommend directly editing the file unless you know exactly what you are going.
 This function is mostly for making backups or sharing your preferences with others.

 ## Localization